Arteaga2k/problema3/app/Twig/doc/tags/include.rst

     $twig->loadTemplate('template.twig')->display(array('template' => $template));

 .. versionadded:: 1.2
-    The ``ignore missing`` feature has been added in Twig 1.2.
+    The ''ignore missing'' feature has been added in Twig 1.2.

-You can mark an include with ``ignore missing`` in which case Twig will ignore the statement if the template to be included does not exist.
+You can mark an include with ''ignore missing'' in which case Twig will ignore the statement if the template to be included does not exist.
 It has to be placed just after the template name.
 Here some valid examples: